MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-assemble-to-order-or-assemble-to-stock.md

 In the assemble-to-order process, the item is assembled in response to a sales order and with a one-to-one link between the assembly order and the sales order.

 When you enter an assemble-to-order item on a sales line, an assembly order is automatically created with a header that is based on the sales line and with lines that are based on the item’s assembly BOM multiplied by the order quantity.
-You can use the **Assemble-to-Order Lines** window to see the linked assembly order lines to support you in customising the assembly item and in a delivery date that is based on component availability information.
+You can use the **Assemble-to-Order Lines** page to see the linked assembly order lines to support you in customising the assembly item and in a delivery date that is based on component availability information.
 For more information, see [Sell Items Assembled to Order](assembly-how-to-sell-items-assembled-to-order.md).

 > [!NOTE]
 >  Although it is not part of the default process, you can sell inventory quantities with the assemble-to-order quantities.
 For more information, see [Sell Inventory Items in Assemble-to-Order Flows](assembly-how-to-sell-inventory-items-in-assemble-to-order-flows.md).